 About the Artist

 Tony DiMauro works as a professor of graphic design, freelance illustrator, interactive media designer and gallery artist from his home near Pittsburgh, Pennsylvania.

 He has created work for clients including Rolling Stone Magazine, Playboy Magazine, Chicago Magazine, The New York Times, Capcom, and Square Enix, among others.
-His work has appeared in major internationally released video games and periodicals, as well as international juried publications such as Communication Arts, American Illustration, 3x3 Magazine, and the Los Angeles Society of Illustrators.
-Tony has exhibited work in noteworthy galleries such as Gallery Nucleus in Los Angeles, and the Mark Miller Gallery in New York City.
+His work has appeared in internationally released video games and periodicals, as well as juried publications such as Communication Arts, American Illustration, 3x3 Magazine, and the Los Angeles Society of Illustrators.
+Tony has exhibited work in a variety of galleries such as Gallery Nucleus in Los Angeles, and the Mark Miller Gallery in New York City.